 A backpacking trip is a great way to explore the world and stay active.
 The last thing you want to discover while you’re out on the trail backpacking is that you’ve left something important behind.

-A checklist of the things you need to carry while you’re hiking is important and will help you remember all the little pieces of gear to pack before you go.
-Here are some considerations to keep in mind for your backpacking trip.
+A Backpacking packing List is important and will help you remember all the little pieces of gear to pack before you go.

 You never know what you’ll run into on a backpacking trip; rain, snow, lightning, rockslides, dehydration, altitude sickness, and the aches and pains associated with hauling a 40-60-pound backpack along mountainous trails.
 Trekking into the wilderness should not be taken lightly because there are real dangers, but these can be mitigated with the following backpacking trip essentials.